molinabartlett/DENON-API-PHP-Script/README.md

 * You need to create an IFTTT applet for each command.
 The ingredient is IF Alexa Say a specifc phase THEN trigger Webhook.

-Here's an example to mute the tv.
+Here's an example to mute the tv:

 **IF ALEXA**